-The textile supply chain is very complex therefore our aim is to understand where our products come from in order to systematically improve the conditions and impact of production.
+The textile supply chain is very complex; therefore, our aim is to understand where our products come from to systematically improve the conditions and impact of production.

 Our efforts towards corporate responsibility is a never-ending process.
-In order to improve our actions long term, we have set the measurable goals, some of which we have already achieved:
+To improve our actions long term, we have set the measurable goals, some of which we have already achieved:

 Maintaining transparency in the textile supply chain is extremely complex, as many parties are involved and the business often runs through agents.
 However, we do not want to isolate ourselves, but to show transparently where we produce.